mzrimsek/server-config/vikunja/README.md

 # Vikunja

 [Vikunja](https://vikunja.io/) is a handy to-do and task managing application.
+This setup assumes a [Postgres](../Postgres) database has been setup to persist data.

 - Files: Must have a directory to mount as a volume to the api container at `/app/vikunja/files`